You like oceanography, coastal sciences AND environmental sciences and want a degree flexible enough to provide multiple career options.

 The major has a low teacher-student ratio, so small classes are guaranteed.
-Students who have taken this path before have entered graduate degree programs, medical school, and careers in research in both the private and public sector.
-If you have a demonstrated strength in science, math, and complex problem-solving, then this is the degree path for you.
+Graduates are prepared for employment and post-graduate study.
+Those choosing post-graduate study are ready for pre-med, pre-law, pre-dental, pre-vet, pre-Masters of Public Health, and pre-disciplinary graduate study.
+Those entering the workforce have many career options.
+If you have a demonstrated strength in science, math, complex problem-solving, and enjoy field work, then this is the degree path for you.

-- Applied Coastal Environmental Science: Applied coastal environmental science is geared toward students who plan on employment in the oil and gas industry, environmental consulting, and/or state and federal agencies.
+- Applied Coastal Environmental Science (ACES): ACES is geared toward students who plan on employment in industries with coastal environmental risks, NGO’s, academia, or government agencies.

 Once you're an LSU student, you'll need to meet the requirements below to continue pursuing this major.